vishaltak/gitlab-development-kit/doc/howto/kubernetes_agent.md

     ```

 1. You now have two pieces of information to connect `agentk` to GDK - the URL and the token.

+1. To verify that `kgb` is running you can:
+    - Run `gdk tail gitlab-k8s-agent` to check the logs.
+You should see no errors in the logs.
+Empty logs are normal too.
+    - Run `curl 127.0.0.1:5005`.
+It should print

+        ```plaintext
+        Warning: Binary output can mess up your terminal.
+Use "--output -" to tell
+        Warning: curl to output it to your terminal anyway, or consider "--output
+        Warning: <FILE>" to save to a file.
+        ```

+        This is normal because gRPC is a binary protocol.

+    - If running with NGINX enabled, run `curl gdk.test:3000/-/kubernetes-agent`.
+It should print

+        ```plaintext
+        WebSocket protocol violation: Connection header "close" does not contain Upgrade
+        ```

+        This is a normal response from `kgb` for such a request because it's expecting a WebSocket connection upgrade.